XRSecCD/purple/README.en.md

 This repository isn't produced by a *harness* (a layer that corrects the model after the fact), but by a **corridor**: a strict contract written by the expert before the first prompt, defining the steps to follow, the evidence to produce, and the rules to respect.
-The model isn't guided along the way — it can't improvise, it must comply with the contract.
+The model isn't guided along the way, it can't improvise, it must comply with the contract.
 A single corridor covers the entire business process behind this repository: vulnerability analysis, victim environment deployment, weaponized exploit, network/system evidence, filmed demo.

-"Corridor" is the concept describing this procedure — not a tool or a product.
+"Corridor" is the concept describing this procedure, not a tool or a product.
 The [CORRIDOR.en.md](CORRIDOR.en.md) file is a translation of the LinkedIn post published in June 2026 that lays it out in detail: updates and follow-up on [LinkedIn — Xavier Rousseau](https://www.linkedin.com/in/xrousseau/).

 The corridor is a contract, not a technical integration: it doesn't depend on any particular model.
-This repository was produced with Claude, but the same principle works identically with Qwen, Codex, or any other model capable of following a written contract — that's precisely the point of this approach compared to a harness built for one specific model.
+This repository was produced with Claude, but the same principle works identically with Qwen, Codex, or any other model capable of following a written contract, that's precisely the point of this approach compared to a harness built for one specific model.

 ---